 The Best Cats for People with Allergies

 If you’re an animal lover and an allergy sufferer, you’re not alone.
 According to the Asthma and Allergy Foundation of America, as many as three out of every ten people in the U.S. suffer from pet allergies.
 Of those, allergic reactions to cats are some of the most common.
 In fact, it’s estimated that cat allergies are about twice as common as those from dogs.
+Humans are not alone, of course.
+Cats can also suffer from allergies.
+If you're curious about what's causing your cat to have allergies, check out both his environment and his food.
+Learn more about how giving specially formulated probiotics for cats can help his allergies.

 What Causes Cat Allergies?